© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cliffe Fort is a scheduled monument protected by Historic England under reference 1003403.
 View the official record →

-Cliffe Fort is a Napoleonic-era coastal defence fortification located near Cliffe, Kent, constructed during the early nineteenth century as part of Britain's defensive preparations against French invasion.
+Cliffe Fort is a Napoleonic defensive structure located near Cliffe, Kent, constructed during the early nineteenth century as part of the extensive fortification programme undertaken to counter the threat of French invasion under Napoleon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003403.

 Cliffe Fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003403.